poser55/linked-db-rows/README.md

 The Sakila demo database https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila is used in tests (the arrays fields are disabled for inserts)

 #### Export script (experimental)
+ * Exports a db row and all linked rows as JSON (at the moment only supports postgresql)
+ * Requires installing https://www.jbang.dev/
+ * Examples:
  *  `jbang JsonExport.java -t tableName -p PK -u jdbc:postgresql://localhost/demo`
  *  `jbang JsonExport.java -p 3 --stopTablesExcluded="user_table"`
- * Requires installing https://www.jbang.dev/
  * Help about options:  `jbang JsonExport.java -h`

 How to run the tests:
 ---------------------
 It expects a local postgresql database with the name "demo" that is initialized with the *.sql files.
 It also expects a "sakila" database that contains the Sakila database tables and content: https://github.com/jOOQ/jOOQ/tree/main/jOOQ-examples/Sakila

-Incomplete test support for other databases is available via the `ACTIVE_DB` environment variable (default: postgres).
+Test support for alternative databases is available via the `ACTIVE_DB` environment variable (default: postgres).

+The script `./launchTests.sh` launches tests for all the db systems where the tests run through (db systems other than Postgresql are launched automatically).

 Further Ideas:
 --------------
 * Clean ups
-    - Combine the metadata code lines in readOneRecord and similar methods
     - Reduce the limitations
     - Fix hints marked as todo
     - Support for different schemas
+    - Handle uppercase letters of table names in mysql queries correctly for importing
 * Fix bugs:
     - Escaping of table and field names
 * Extension ideas
     - Do more unification of Datatype handling.
-E.g. oracle treats DATE differently than Postgres (so at the moment we need to adapt it in the JSON/ Record).
+E.g. oracle treats DATE different from Postgres (so at the moment we need to adapt it in the JSON/ Record).
 Refer e.g. to DbExporterBasicTests#datatypesTest().